NOIST1611/KRNL/v0.1.0/documentation/VFS.md

 Returns the raw Node object (metadata) for the given path.

 #### `fs:Commit(): boolean`
-Manually flushes the current VFS state to the physical Flash Memory component.
+Manually flushes the current VFS state to the Flash Memory component.

 ---